Hall, Habersham, Franklin County and nearby area assistance programs.

 LAMP Ministries, Inc. runs a shelter and has other aid too.
 They are located in Gainesville, GA 30504.
 Call (770) 783-1272.
 Support is for single moms, teens with children, and families that are homeless due to unforeseen emergencies.
 Also, the center offers a food pantry, groceries, meals and clothing closet.
 They also run self-sufficiency classes for the community.

 Society of St. Vincent de Paul (phone (770) 945-2244) - The charity, and its churches, offers numerous resources, services, and limited financial aid.
 Examples of what may be offered includes funds for rent to prevent homelessness, free food, holiday and Christmas assistance, and clothing.
 The homeless may look into zero percent loans for certain costs, including security deposits or utility set up fees.
-Continue.
+Continue with Saint Vincent de Paul Hall County.

 United Methodist Children's Home - The non-profit organization offers parenting skills classes, emergency financial aid, and a diaper closet for the Hall County community.
 604 Washington St. #A-6, Gainesville, GA 30501, telephone (770) 531-3063.